A Visitor’s Guide to using Sydney Opal Card

 Can international students get a discount on public transport?

 In New South Wales, international students are not entitled to a student concession on public transport unless they purchase a quarterly ticket through their institution.
 If you are found to be travelling with the wrong ticket, you will be fined $200.

 **Some Opal Terminology

 - A trip is travel on one route, one mode (e.g. a single bus trip).
-When you transfer to another route or service, you are commencing a new trip
+When you transfer to another route or service, you are beginning a new trip.

 How to tap on and off with your Opal Card.